 2012 started off with the band members hard at work on a new project.
 Bassist Dan K. Brown had rejoined the group after an extended absence, and the FIXX were once again back in the spotlight with the album "Beautiful Friction".
 The album marked the return of George Underwood's art (he had previously done the covers of Calm Animals, Reach The Beach and Phantoms).
 The album was a critical and commercial success, spawning the video "Anyone Else" as well as an appearance on ABC's Jimmy Kimmel Live!

 The Fixx spent the next year on the road playing live in support of "Beautiful Friction" followed by the "All Request Tour" and the very first "FIXXmas Tour".

-The following year, Cy Curnin released his most recent solo album "The Horse's Mouth" while being and active participant (along with Jamie West-Oram) in raising awareness for the Love, Hope Strength Organization.
+The following year, Cy Curnin released his most recent solo album "The Horse's Mouth" while being an active participant (along with Jamie West-Oram) in raising awareness for the Love Hope Strength Organization.

 Most recently, the band has been hitting the road quite regularly and spending in between time working on various in studio projects.
 Cy Curnin has been active with social media giant Facebook and has made available dozens of new tracks on the platform he's also released two new EP's in the past year "Lockdown" and "Age Of Hearts".
 Rupert Greenall is often in the recording studio and has released a number of side projects with various musicians.
 Jamie West-Oram has been spending his time working on creating music for film and television productions, and is also creating an all-new exciting musical project.
 Dan K. Brown occasionally appears live playing very different genres of music.
 Adam Woods is hard at work at the moment creating, tinkering and developing production elements for the next tour.